Magda98/imgurx/README.md

 # imgurx

 This project is a web application built with Angular 17, leveraging the new Signals API for enhanced functionality.
-It utilizes the Angular Query library for powerful asynchronous state management in TypeScript.
+Project is aiming to explore and learn the new Signals API and Angular Query library for asynchronous state management in TypeScript.
 App ueses [Imgur](https://imgur.com/) API.